La Posada de Santa Fe

-La Posada de Santa Fe, formerly known as La Posada Inn, is a hotel in Santa Fe, New Mexico that dates back to a mansion built in 1882.
+La Posada de Santa Fe, formerly known as La Posada Inn, is a hotel in Santa Fe, New Mexico, that dates back to a mansion built in 1882.

 Staab mansion

-In 1882, merchant Abraham Staab built a three-story French Second Empire-style mansion in the heart of Santa Fe.
+In 1882, merchant Abraham Staab, honoring a promise he made to his wife Julia on their wedding day of one day building her the finest house money could buy, built a three-story French Second Empire-style mansion in the heart of Santa Fe.
 It was the first brick mansion in Santa Fe.
-The property was home for Staab, his wife and their six children.
-Some accounts claim that the property is haunted by the spirit of Abraham's wife, Julia Schuster Staub.
+The property was home for Staab, his wife and their seven children.
+Some accounts claim that the property is haunted by the spirit of Abraham's wife, Julia Schuster Staab, who according to legend became a total recluse after the death of her and Abraham's youngest child.
 Julia died in 1896 and Abraham in 1913.

 Creation of La Posada Inn

 In 1930, Robert H. Nason of Chicago purchased the Staab home and surrounding acreage.
 Nason built a Santa Fe-style building with 30 apartments on the property.
 The apartment building, designed and built by Dick Riley, opened in 1935 under the name La Posada.
 The original mansion was also converted into eight apartments.
 Nason then added a hotel, the La Posada Inn, and a restaurant, the Cactus Tea Room.
 The inn was leased to Mr. and Mrs. Harvey S. Durand Jr. in 1953.